ifBars/S1API-docs/.vitepress/docs/api/npcs/index.md

 // Whether the NPC requires the region unlocked to deal with public bool RequiresRegionUnlocked { get; set; }

+// The current vehicle the NPC is occupying, if any public LandVehicle?
+CurrentVehicle { get; }
 ```

 ### Health Properties